 Curcumin is one of the active compounds in turmeric root.
 A new study highlights why you should not waste your money buying non-absorbable curcumin or turmeric supplements.
-Instead, a new highly absorbed form of curcumin has been proven to improve brain function and reduce amyloid plaques associated with Alzheimer’s disease in patients aged 50 to 90 years.
+Instead, a new highly absorbed form of curcumin has been proven to improve brain function and reduce amyloid plaques that cause Alzheimer’s disease.

 The recent 18-month double blind study by Gary Small and colleagues, was published in the American Journal of Geriatric Psychiatry.
 It showed something really interesting.
 It was the first study that used a randomized trial design in a group of 40 patients (aged 50 to 90) with early onset memory loss.
 Patients received either placebo or the specific type of curcumin formulated into very small nanoparticles.
 All patients were evaluated for cognitive function and given PET scans at the beginning and at the end of the study.

 Why is this important?
 In the past, studies found that curcumin is poorly absorbed.
 For example, several years back, John Ringman and colleagues published results in a group of patients with Alzheimer’s disease, in which they found that curcumin was not effective for delaying or helping symptoms in any way.
 But when they looked at the patients’ blood, they found that none of the health food store curcumin was getting absorbed!